What Is Discrimination Law?

 - Refusing to rent to a person with family members who include children in the household

-The federal Department of Housing and Urban Development administers and enforces the Fair Housing Act, so complaints of discrimination should be filed with them.
+The U.S. Department of Housing and Urban Development administers and enforces the Fair Housing Act, so complaints of discrimination should be filed with them.
 Your state may also have an agency that enforces your state’s housing laws.

 Discrimination in Credit Transactions